jmd-dk/concept/_sources/installation.rst.txt

 .. code-block:: bash

-   export make_jobs="-j 1"  # Always build serially
+   export make_jobs="-j 1"  # always build serially
-   export make_jobs="-j 2"  # Always build in parallel, using 2 cores
+   export make_jobs="-j 2"  # always build in parallel, using 2 cores
-   export make_jobs="-j"    # Always build in parallel, using any number of cores
+   export make_jobs="-j"    # always build in parallel, using any number of cores

 to ``.env``.